bit-tasks/bit-docker-image/README.md

 - **~/Workspace**
 - **/Users**

+**Tip:** Use the [Docker Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) to simplify usage of containers.
+You can connect to the container with a press of a button.

-To reconnect to a running container:
+To reconnect to a running container manually (without the VSCode extension):

 1. Check the container ID by using.
 If the container is not running you can first start it.
 ```sh